minvws/nl-kat-coordination/docs/source/guidelines/management.rst

 Pull Requests
 =============

-Each unit of work shall be submitted as a pull request using a :ref:`Pull Request Template` and reviewed by at least one developer.
+Each unit of work shall be submitted as a pull request using a :ref:`Pull Request template for authors` and reviewed by at least one developer.
 The checklist should be completed by a functional and a code reviewer.

 In-depth content discussions